silverstripe-archive/deploynaut/docs/en/configuration.md

 	        constructor:
 	            0: "../../deploynaut-resources/envs"
 	            1: "../../deploynaut-resources/gitkeys"
+	DNEnvironment:
+		allow_web_editing: false

 The `DeploymentBackend` will tell deploynaut which deployment backend.
-In the past we used another backend but the `CapistranoDeploymentBackend` is over preferred way of deploying.
+In the past we used another backend but the `CapistranoDeploymentBackend` is our preferred way of deploying.

 The constructor arguments of `DNData` are the important directives of the configuration.

-0. The first one tells deploynaut where to find the builds.
-1. The second one tells deploynaut where to find the configuration for the projects and environments.
+1. The first one tells deploynaut where to find the configuration for the projects and environments.
-2. The third one tells deploynaut where to find SSH keys to do a checkout.
+2. The second one tells deploynaut where to find SSH keys to do a checkout.

+The `DNEnvironment.allow_web_editing` disable / enables the possibility to CRUD the projects and environments via the CMS ui.

 ## Graphite